 - 1. The spring growth flush is the period during which plants wake up from their winter dormancy.
 The occurrence of this period varies by geographic location and seasonal weather conditions, but typically coincides with the appearance of bulbs such as Daffodils and Tulips.
 After the 12 month anniversary date of the Roof Garden installation, and annually thereafter, a soil test should be performed approximately 2-3 weeks prior to the spring growth flush.
 For example; if the Roof Garden was installed in October of 2020, the first annual soil test would need to be performed 2-3 weeks prior the spring growth flush of 2022.
 Small individual samples should be collected from across the Roof Garden to provide a broad spectrum of the media condition.
 1-2 cup samples should be collected from 5-15 separate locations, depending on the area of the Roof Garden.
 These individual samples should be labeled and sealed in plastic bags or test kits.
 Carlisle recommends that the samples be sent to Pennsylvania State University's Agricultural Analytical Services Laboratory for the following tests:

-- a.
-Saturated paste pH
+- Saturated paste pH

-- b.
-Salts
+- Salts

-- c.
-Nutrients
+- Nutrients

-- d.
-Percent Solids
+- Percent Solids

-- e.
-Organic content
+- Organic content

-For more information on growth media testing see the link below:

-https://agsci.psu.edu/aasl/green-roof-media-testing
+Growth media testing information can be viewed at the link: http://agsci.psu.edu/aasl/green-roof-media-testing